nRF24/RF24/docs/using_cmake.md

    scp pkg_filename.deb pi@host_name:~/Downloads
    ```

    @note You do not need to do this from within an ssh session.
-Also, you can you the target machine's IP
+Also, you can use the target machine's IP
    address instead of its host name.<br>

    The `scp` command will ask you for a password belonging to the user's name on the remote machine (we used